 nedy and his partners traded shares back and forth between each other, pumping up trading volume to draw attention.
 That caused other investors to buy shares "on the mistaken belief that they were buying shares of Owens-Illinois, the bottle manufacturer."
 After a surge, Kennedy dumped Libbey-Owens-Ford with a $1 million inflation-adjusted profit and invested the proceeds in his original target, Owens-Illinois.

 Almost half of Gen Yers -- those between age 20 and 32 -- say they "will never feel comfortable investing in the stock market," according to a 2012 study by MFS Investment Management.
 They use words like "casino," "crapshoot" and "rigged" to describe the market.
-They know someone is on the other side of each trade, and that someone -- like Kennedy -- may know more than them.

 But there’s something every mom and pop investor can do to gain an edge on the person on the other side of the trade: Be willing to wait longer.

 That’s it.
 There are few things more powerful in investing than the realization that the biggest gains tend to accrue to the person who waits the longest.
 If you bought an index fund 20 years ago and checked your account statement for the first time this morning, you could legitimately call yourself one of the top investors of modern history, having outperformed three-quarters of professional fund managers.
 You can say this only because you were willing to wait longer than everyone else who trades, fidgets, rotates, sells in May and goes away, making fools of themselves while you let compound interest work.